-Ahmedabad was ranked third in the Forbes‘s list of fastest growing cities of the decade.
-It has been selected as one of the hundred Indian cities to be developed as a smart city under the Government of India’s flagship Smart Cities Mission
+Ahmedabad was ranked third in Forbes‘s list of fastest-growing cities of the decade.
+It has been selected as one of the hundred Indian cities to be developed as a smart city under the Government of India’s flagship Smart Cities Mission.

 Numbers Speak For Themselves!

 National Highway 48 passes through Ahmedabad and connects it with Delhi and Mumbai.
 The National Highway 147 also links Ahmedabad to Gandhinagar.
 It is connected to Vadodara through National Expressway 1 which is part of the Golden Quadrilateral project.

 Ahmedabad is one of the six operating divisions in the Western Railway zone.
 Railway lines connect the city to elsewhere in Gujarat and India.
 Ahmedabad railway station, locally known as Kalupur station, is the main terminus with 11 others.

 Sardar Vallabhbhai Patel International Airport, 15 km from the city center, provides domestic and international flights.
 The Dholera International Airport proposed near Fedara will be the largest airport in India with a total area of 7,500 hectares.